gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

 .. admonition:: Tasks

     #.
-Write code to display all the clock images clockwise then anticlockwise.
+Write code that uses list slicing to display all the arrow images clockwise then anticlockwise.
     #.
-Write code to display all the arrow images clockwise then anticlockwise.
+Write code that uses the reversed function to display all the clock images clockwise then anticlockwise.

     .. dropdown::
         :icon: codescan